lukegenova20/Battleship-csc335-luke-zoha/README.md

 - The type of instance created is based on what command line arguments are inputted.
   - **Here is the command line argument structure when starting the program: (server or client) (port number).**

 - Each instance will create a GUI application that interacts with the users.
-Once the GUIS are displayed, the game is ready to play.
+Once the GUIs are displayed, the game is ready to play.

 - Here is how the game works:
   1. Each player must place all of their ships anywhere on their grid before making a move.